josdejong/mathjs/docs/getting_started.md

 <h3 id="browser">Browser <a href="#browser" title="Permalink">#</a></h3>

-Math.js can be loaded as a regular JavaScript file in the browser:
+Math.js can be loaded as a regular JavaScript file in the browser, use the global variable `math` to access the libary once loaded:

 ```html
 <!DOCTYPE HTML>